Table Of Content

 3. The Lean Scaling Imperative: Infrastructure as a Moat

-The fundamental math of the Bharat digital economy dictates a new operational reality.
-The Customer Acquisition Cost (CAC) to Lifetime Value (LTV) ratios in Tier 2 and Tier 3 markets simply do not support the bloated operational structures or massive engineering burn rates common in metro-focused startups.
+The baseline unit math governing the Bharat digital economy dictates an uncompromising operational reality.
+Customer Acquisition Cost (CAC) to Lifetime Value (LTV) balance points across Tier 2 and Tier 3 hubs cannot absorb the heavy tech debt, massive server maintenance costs, or bloated engineering burn rates common among standard metro-first startups.

 Infrastructure Development Models